appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 # Create a Multi-step Form or Wizard Using Tabs

-This page shows you how to create a multi-step form using the Tabs widget, which allows you to collect user information in a structured step-by-step manner.
+This page shows you how to create a multi-step form using the Tabs widget, which allows you to collect user input over multiple steps.

 <figure>